-Results of the Strategic National Risk Assessment (SNRA)... indicate that a wide range of threats and hazards continue to pose a significant risk to the Nation, affirming the need for an all-hazards, capability-based approach to preparedness planning.
+The NRF leverages the results of the Strategic National Risk Assessment (SNRA)...
+The results indicate that a wide range of threats and hazards continue to pose a significant risk to the Nation, affirming the need for an all-hazards, capability-based approach to preparedness planning.